 If you’re looking to plan a ladies’ weekend filled with wineries, amazing food, art trails, and picturesque landscapes, then look no further than Prince Edward County!
 On my recent trip to Prince Edward County or ‘The County’ as the locals call it, I was completely charmed by the laid-back vibe, incredible food, and what seemed like endless wineries.
 There is plenty to see, eat, sip, and do in The County, so what are you waiting for?
 Grab your best gal pal (or two, or three!) and follow this itinerary for the ultimate girls’ trip.

-For my first trip to The County, I wanted to bring my best gal pal, my ‘ride or die’, my ‘day one,’ my mom along with me.
+For my first trip to The County, I wanted to bring my mom along with me.
 I was driving up from Kingston while my mom was travelling from Grimsby.
-We decided that Wellington would be the best spot to meet up at to start our trip.
+We decided that Wellington would be the best spot to meet up to start our trip.
 The drive up was absolutely gorgeous and at times I wanted to pull the car over and take photos of the scenery, but I knew I had organized a busy itinerary for us so I wanted to make sure I stuck to the schedule.
-First stop was The Drake Devonshire in Wellington.
+The first stop was The Drake Devonshire in Wellington.

 Brunch With A View